 In compliance with the Drug-Free Schools and Campuses Regulations, Claremont McKenna College has developed this Highrisk Alcohol and Drug Use Prevention Program Guide ("AOD Guide").
-CMC provides the AOD Guide electronically as part of the Guide to Student Life, which is distributed to all students in August of each year.
-CMC's AOD Guide directly aligns with CMC's Strategic Framework for the prevention of high-risk alcohol and drug use, and includes the College's policies as well as guidelines to help students understand expectations for behavior and principles of collaborative enforcement.
+CMC provides the AOD Guide electronically as part of the Guide to Student Life, which is distributed to all students in August of each year, and to all mid-year transfer students in January.
+CMC's AOD Guide aligns directly with CMC's Strategic Framework for the prevention of high-risk alcohol and drug use, and includes the College's policies as well as guidelines to help students understand expectations for behavior and principles of collaborative enforcement.